data-creative/data-creative.github.io/_posts/2016-03-22-data-architecture-service.md

 layout: default
 img: blog-erd-transparent.png
 category: services
-title: Data Architecture
+title: Information Architecture
 identifier: architecture
 description: |
 ---

 Do you need a new database?
-Is your existing database in desperate need of a make-over?
+Is your current database in need of a make-over?

 We specialize in modeling real-world concepts into database designs that are built to last.

-With experience designing everything from simple relational databases to complex data warehouses, we provide you with the technical specifications you need to move forward with development.
+### Service Areas:

+  + Database Architecture
+  + Data Warehouse Architecture
+  + Server Architecture